 As spring approaches, Haifa is a good option for some time away.

-Jessica Halfin’s tours are custom-built to client’s specific requirements.
+Jessica Halfin’s tours are custom-built to the client’s specific requirements.
 For more information: www.haifastreetfoodtours.com.